davidredziniak/maple-frenzy-api-docs/trade/create.md

 **Content**

-Create a trade with a price of 1000 that exists in channels 1 through 7, limited to 15 buyers.
+Create a trade with a price of 1000 for a duration of 3 hours that exists in channels 1 through 7, limited to 15 buyers.

 ```json
 {